pytroll/satpy/doc/source/reading.rst

 This is experimental and likely to be instable and might change.

 Consider a near real time data reception situation where FCI segments are delivered one by one.
-Clasically, to produce full disc imagery, users would wait for all needed segments to arrive, before they start processing any data by passing all segments to the :class:`~satpy.Scene`.
+Classically, to produce full disc imagery, users would wait for all needed segments to arrive, before they start processing any data by passing all segments to the :class:`~satpy.scene.Scene`.
-For a more timely imagery production, users can create the Scene, load the data, resample, and even call :method:`~satpy.Scene.save_datasets` (as long as ``compute=False``) before there the data are complete.
+For a more timely imagery production, users can create the Scene, load the data, resample, and even call :meth:`~satpy.scene.Scene.save_datasets` (as long as ``compute=False``) before there the data are complete.
 When they then trigger the computation, much of the overhead in Satpy internals has already been completed, and Satpy will process each segment as it comes in.

-To do so, Satpy caches a selection data and metadata between segments and between repeat cycles.
-Caching between segments happens in-memory and needs no farther preparation from the user, but where data are cached between repeat cycles, the user needs to create this cache first::
+To do so, Satpy caches a selection of data and metadata between segments and between repeat cycles.
+Caching between segments happens in-memory and needs no preparation from the user, but where data are cached between repeat cycles, the user needs to create this cache first::

   >>> from satpy.readers import create_preloadable_cache